Cirrhosis of the liver

 What causes cirrhosis?

-Anything that damages the liver can cause cirrhosis, but the most common causes are:
+Anything that damages your liver can cause cirrhosis, but the most common causes are:

-- drinking too much alcohol over many years (chronic alcohol abuse)
+- drinking too much alcohol over many years (chronic alcohol dependence)

-- being overweight or having a build-up of excess fat in the liver (fatty liver), which is associated with obesityand diabetes
+- being overweight or having too much fat in the liver (fatty liver), which is linked to obesity and diabetes

-- autoimmune liver disease, such as primary biliary cholangitis (previously known as primary biliary cirrhosis), where the bile ducts in the liver are slowly destroyed by the immune system
+- autoimmune liver disease, such as primary biliary cholangitis (previously known as primary biliary cirrhosis)

 How is cirrhosis diagnosed?